Qualitative software engineering research -- reflections and guidelines: Literature review

-To reduce the likelihood of bias, study selection criteria were derived.
-The criteria were intended to identify those primary publications that provided insights relevant to the aim of the review. \begin{enumerate} \item[] Inclusion Criteria \begin{enumerate} \item[] \emph{Publication Year:} We limited the search to exclude paper published before 2016. \item[] \emph{Publication Type:} For quality reasons, we choose to only include peer-reviewed publications published in journals. \item[] \emph{Content:} The publication shall use qualitative method(s) to study software engineering related activities or software engineers. \end{enumerate}
+To reduce the likelihood of bias, \textit{research selection criteria} were derived.
+The criteria were intended to identify those primary publications that provided insights relevant to the aim of the review. \begin{enumerate} \item[] Inclusion Criteria \begin{enumerate} \item[] \emph{Publication Year:} We limited the search to include papers published from 2015 to 2020. \item[] \emph{Publication Type:} For quality reasons, we choose to only include peer-reviewed publications published in journals. \item[] \emph{Content:} The publication shall use qualitative method(s) to study software engineering related activities or software engineers. \end{enumerate}